How Much To Install a Sump Pump?

 Manual sump pumps are the cheapest option, but they also require the most work.
 You have to physically pump the water out yourself, which can be difficult if the pump is in a deep hole or the water is high.
 They’re a good option if you only have a small amount of water to pump out, or if you want to use it as a backup pump.

 Waterproofing is another important factor to consider.
 If your home has never had a sump pump before, you’ll need to have the basement waterproofed before the pump can be installed.
-This involves sealing up any cracks or openings in the foundation, and it can be expensive.
+This involves sealing up any cracks or openings in the foundation, which can be expensive.

 Labor is also a factor to consider.
 Most contractors charge by the hour, so the more work that needs to be done, the higher the cost will be.
 If you’re doing the installation yourself, you’ll need to factor in the cost of tools and materials.